jessgusclark/DownloadScoreSheets/README.md

 DownloadScoreSheets
 ===================

-A plugin for BCOE&amp;M that allows users to download their score sheets once they are ready.
+A plugin for BCOE&amp;M that allows competition participants to download their score sheets once they are ready.
 This project is still a work in progress and will be used in the 2014 Sweethearts Revenge Competition: http://sweethearts.weizguys.com/

 Install
 -------
 Extract all the files into the directory: **/mods/downloadScoreSheets**

 Open up **/mods/downloadScoreSheets/config.php** and change the second variable name ($PdfDirectory) to point to a new directory that you will upload the final score sheet PDF's to.

+Upload the **/mods/downloadScoreSheets** directory to the server.

 Create the score sheet directory on the server.